centreon/centreon-broker/doc/release_notes/broker25.rst

 The new *BBDO* (*Broker Binary Data Objects*) is a protocol especially designed for performance.
-It is a lightweight transmission protocol with feature negociation (encryption and/or compression).
+It is a lightweight transmission protocol with feature negotiation (encryption and/or compression).

 Retention time per RRD
 ======================